BMX couple tackling life’s big moments together | WTOP

 Alise raced to California, arriving as Sam was waking up from surgery.
 He had broken three vertebrae, told by doctors he would never walk again.

-Sam went hard at rehab, as he does in everything.
+Sam went hard at rehab, as he does with everything.
 Internally, he struggled in the darkness of depression, an elite athlete no longer able to soar.

 Bootie banked Sam and Alise toward a better future without even trying.

-Sam’s brother, Matt, flew from Australia and, trying to get Sam out of the house, took him to a NASCAR race in Fontana, California, where they met Barker.
+Sam’s brother, Matt, flew from Australia and, trying to get Sam out of the house, took him to a NASCAR race in Fontana, California, where they met Robert “Bootie” Barker.

-Robert “Bootie” Barker had been paralyzed since a car accident his senior year in high school and never let it slow him down, building a career as a NASCAR crew chief.
+Barker had been paralyzed since a car accident in his senior year in high school and never let it slow him down, building a career as a NASCAR crew chief.

-Barker was surprised how well Sam looked seven months after the accident and complemented him.
+Barker was surprised at how well Sam looked seven months after the accident and complimented him.
 He couldn’t know how much the smile, flowing mane of hair and muscular upper body hid what was happening inside.

 They talked, mostly about racing, how Barker navigated a life that was still new to Sam.

-Barker, in his Virginia twang, also hit Sam the kind of bluntness he needed, telling him to move forward with his life, and not look back.
+Barker, in his Virginia twang, also hit Sam with the kind of bluntness he needed, telling him to move forward with his life and not look back.

 “It wasn’t centered in the negative,” Barker said.
 “It was more about the future, the possibilities.
 After the fact, I realized he needed to hear those things, somebody focused on get what you want to get done, not get hung up on what’s holding you back now.”